 Alumni Development Fund

-Each year, the CLS Alumni Development Fund offers small grants to alumni of the CLS Program through a competitive application process.
-The Alumni Development Fund (ADF) is designed to provide opportunities for alumni to continue their language learning, pursue career development goals, and participate in community outreach related to CLS languages and their corresponding world regions.
+The CLS Alumni Development Fund (ADF) offers small grants to alumni of the CLS Program through a competitive application process.
+The ADF is designed to provide opportunities for alumni to continue their language learning, pursue career development goals, and participate in community outreach related to CLS languages and their corresponding world regions.
 Particular emphasis is placed on projects with an impact beyond the individual applicant, reaching students, CLS alumni, or others in their community.

 Examples of previous Alumni Development Fund projects can be found below.

 Anika Kabani (Arabic 2016), a 2018 ADF recipient, worked with a local language cooperative to host Arabic classes at Sanctuary for Families, the non-profit organization where she works in New York City, NY.
 The Arabic classes took place weekly on Thursdays from January 31, 2019 to March 14, 2019 for a total of seven two-hour sessions.
 The sessions were offered to colleagues at her organization who work with Arabic-speaking clients.